arow-oss/arow.info-blog/preprocessed-site/posts/2017-03-25-servant-on-heroku.markdown

 It should return the version string for the plugin.

-In order to actually use the plugin, the following command can be used to login to Heroku's container registery.
+In order to actually use the plugin, the following command can be used to login to Heroku's container registry.

 ```sh
 $ heroku container:login
 ```

-This adds login information for Heroku's container registery to the file `~/.docker/config.json`:
+This adds login information for Heroku's container registry to the file `~/.docker/config.json`:

 ```sh